JI007/JI007/README.md

 - Troubleshooting end-to-end connectivity issues

-On this GitHub, you'll find some of my learning projects, labs, and tools that I’ve explored in cybersecurity and networking.
-I’m always learning and growing in the IT and cybersecurity fields, so stay tuned for more.
+On this GitHub, you'll find some of my learning projects, labs, and tools that I’ve explored in information technology.
+I’m always learning and growing in the IT and cybersecurity fields, so stay tuned for more projects and notes on what I'm currently working on.